rafaellopesdesa/H4b_softSV/README.md

 ## Pythia configuation and example run

-The Pythia configuration is set on `decay_findB.cmnd`.
+The Pythia configuration is set on [decay_findB.cmnd](https://github.com/rafaellopesdesa/H4b_softSV/blob/master/decay_findB.cmnd).
 There you can set:

 - Pythia tune: currently ATLAS A14 (line *Tune:pp*)
 - a-boson mass: currently 60 GeV (line *36:m0*, you should also set *36:mMin* and *36:mMax*)